-Due to its location, it is a place with high quality snow.
+Due to its location, it is a place with high-quality snow.
 There are tons of activities for everyone, ranging from snowshoe excursions to having a good meal at the resort’s restaurants.

 Although Tavascan is a relatively small resort its facilities really are second to none and has an excellent reputation for alpine and Nordic skiing and snowboarding.

 The resort has a pioneering winter sports centre which comprises of a ski school and high mountain school with experts teaching modern skiing and mountaineering techniques.

 Theres good quality snow in abundance which is guaranteed by some 380 snow canons and has become one of Spain’s most popular and unique ski and snowboard resorts.

-La Molina is one of the oldest ski resorts in Spain, the first hotel here opened its doors to skiers in 1925 and many snow-making and other lift engineering techniques where pioneered here.
+La Molina is one of the oldest ski resorts in Spain, the first hotel here opened its doors to skiers in 1925 and many snow-making and other lift engineering techniques were pioneered here.

-The slopes are very well groomed and maintained with 390 canons ensuring the snows quality right through the season.
+The slopes are very well groomed and maintained with 390 canons ensuring the quality of the snow right through the season.
 It is a resort that has grown and built for skiers of all levels to enjoy.

 Vall de Nuria

 The only access to Vall de Nuria is via a funicular train which departs from Ribes de Freser.
-On your way up the mountain you will teased by some stunning scenery which gives you taste of what you can expect on reaching your destination.
+On your way up the mountain, you will be teased by some stunning scenery which gives you taste of what you can expect on reaching your destination.

 Sant Joan de L`Erm

-Saant Joan de L'erm is situated between the ares of Pallars Sobrirà and Alt Urgell at the base of the Orri peak.
+Sant Joan de L'erm is situated between the areas of Pallars Sobrirà and Alt Urgell at the base of the Orri peak.

-Port Aineis situated in the Pallars Sobura region of the Catalonian Pyrenees and was first opened to the pubic in 1986.
-Port Aine though is more than just a striking ski resort as it offers numerous mountain activities all year long.
+Port Aine is situated in the Pallars Sobura region of the Catalonian Pyrenees and was first opened to the public in 1986.
+This is more than just a striking ski resort as it offers numerous mountain activities all year long.

 Port del Comte

 The Port de Compte ski resort is located in one of the most picturesque and beautiful areas of the Catalonian Pyrenees surrounded by forests, woods and meadows.

-Baquiera Beret is located in the Lleida Pyrenees in the beautiful Val D`Aran Valley and is made up of three areas, Baquiera, Beret and Bonaigua and is generally considered to be the most complete ski resort to be found in Spain.
+Baquiera Beret is located in the Lleida Pyrenees in the beautiful Val D`Aran Valley and is made up of three areas, Baquiera Beret and Bonaigua and is generally considered to be the most complete ski resort to be found in Spain.